kyverno/website/content/en/policies/other/replace_image_registry.md

     policies.kyverno.io/description: >-
       Rather than blocking Pods which come from outside registries, it is also possible to mutate them so the pulls are directed to approved registries.
+In some cases, those registries may function as pull-through proxies and can fetch the image if not cached.
-This sample policy mutates all images either in the form 'image:tag' or 'registry.corp.com/image:tag' to be prefaced with `myregistry.corp.com/`.
+      This policy policy mutates all images either in the form 'image:tag' or 'registry.corp.com/image:tag' to be prefaced with `myregistry.corp.com/`.
 spec: